-Separate fact from fiction with this top 10 best ways to remove phlegm from your throat – examining the most effective ways to resolve the symptoms of your cold or flu.
+Separate fact from fiction with our top 10 best ways to remove phlegm from your throat – reviewing the most effective ways to relieve the symptoms of your cold or flu!

 1. Honey and Lemon Cocktails

 Coughing is a reflex process used to eliminate the source of irritation from your throat – often caused by the mere presence of phlegm.

 It’s ill-advised to forcefully expel the phlegm, as this force can damage the lining of your throat – prolonging the cough in the long-term.
 Combining honey and lemon, then, and immersing this mixture in hot water acts as a more comforting alternative.
 Many over-the-counter preparations already contain both of these ingredients, highlighting their therapeutic potential in alleviating both phlegm and throat irritation.
 Of course, preparing your own honey and lemon drink is never a hard task; a drink with antibacterial properties and the ability to help regenerate any damaged lining of the throat.

 The common cold and flu can take its toll; running down the body’s infrastructure in 7-10 day battle.
 And that’s where hydration comes in.

 Dehydration is a common symptom of a cold or flu.
 And, unlike the virus itself, you can actually do something to tackle it.
 Try to consume at least 2L of fluids each day; but ensure that these fluids are healthy choices.
 Fluids doesn’t mean ‘anything goes’.
 To the contrary, it means choosing liquids such as nutritious soups, flavoured teas, and even plain, cold water.
 Add fresh lemon juice to cold or hot water for that extra kick.
 While vitamin C doesn’t help to cure the cold, it does help to prime the immune system in the long-term.
 It’s also refreshing to drink, helping you to distract from the stuffiness caused by the phlegm.
 Water also helps to keep the lining of your throat moist.